itsmng/docker-ci/README.md

 # ITSM-NG Docker CI Image

-To push your image in GitHub package, you need to set the REPO_NAME variable.
+To push your image in GitHub package, you need to set the USER_NAME and REPO_NAME variable.
 You can define the variable in this URL: https://github.com/***USERNAME***/***REPO_NAME***/settings/variables/actions